Georgia State Route 36: In popular culture

-Possibly in relation to SR 36's former northern terminus in Covington's town square, when later episodes of The Dukes of Hazzard were filmed on a set in California, crudely-produced SR 36 route markers were displayed at an intersection near the Hazzard County Court House.
+Possibly in relation to SR 36's former northern terminus in Covington's town square, when later episodes of The Dukes of Hazzard were filmed on a set in California, crudely produced SR 36 route markers were displayed at an intersection near the Hazzard County Court House.
 In 1978, The Dukes of Hazzard filmed its first five episodes on location in Covington and nearby Conyers.

 A SR 36 sign is visible in the Covington town square in the ninth minute of The Cannonball Run.

-A SR 36 sign is visible on the show In the Heat of the Night Part 2 of episode 1 Season 2.
+A SR 36 sign is visible in the series In the Heat of the Night in part two of the first episode of Season 2.